Tell Leilan: Middle Bronze IIA

-The conquest of the region by the Amorite warlord Shamshi-Adad I (1813–1781 BC) of Assyria revived the abandoned site of Tell Leilan.
+The conquest of the region by the Amorite warlord Shamshi-Adad I (1813–1781 BC) of Ekallatum revived the abandoned site of Tell Leilan.
 Shamshi-Adad saw the great potential in the rich agricultural production of the region and made it the capital city of his empire.
 He renamed it from Shehna to Shubat-Enlil, or Šubat-Enlil, meaning "the residence of the god Enlil" in the Akkadian language.
 In the city a royal palace was built and a temple acropolis to which a straight paved street led from the city gate.
 There was also a planned residential area and the entire city was enclosed by a wall.
 The city size was about 90 ha.
 Shubat-Enlil may have had a population of 20,000 people at its peak.
 After the death of Shamshi-Adad, the city became the capital of Apum and prospered until king Samsu-iluna of Babylon sacked it in 1726 BC.
 During this period various minor kings ruled there, including Turum-natki, Zuzu, and Haja-Abum.
 Qarni-Lim, king of nearby Andarig, maintained a large palace there.